h2tc-roboticsx/H2TC/doc/data_file_explanation.md

       * **P1LMeta.json** / **P1RMeta.json**: The metadata about the hardware and recording setting.
       * <u>**P1L.cal** / **P1R.cal**</u>: The calibration data.
       * <u>**P1L.fbx** / **P1R.fbx**</u>: The hand model saved in the .fbx file format.
-    * **17471.svo / 24483054.svo / 28280967.svo**: The recording files of ZED RGB-D cameras with videos of the left and right views and metadata.
+    * **17471.svo / 24483054.svo / 28280967.svo**: Each corresponds to the raw file of a ZED  camera which packs the left- and right-eye videos and the metadata.
 Check [ZED document](https://www.stereolabs.com/docs/video/recording/) for more information.
-The digits denote the serial number (SN) of the recording devices.
-Specifically, 17471 is the fixed camera of the third-person side view, 24483054 is the dynamic camera of the egocentric view, and 28280967 is the fixed camera of the egocentric view  (or equivalently the third-person back view).
+The digits denote the serial number (SN) of the ZED cameras.
+Specifically, 17471 is the fixed third-person (side) camera, 24483054 is the dynamic egocentric camera, and 28280967 is another fixed third-person (back) camera.
-    * **17471.csv / 24483054.csv / 28280967.csv**: The timestamps of the frames in captured RGB-D streams.
-The digits, similarly as above, refer to the SN of the recording devices.
-Note that the timestamps start from the beginning of a recording, so the second timestamp is the actual timestamp of the first frame.
-Therefore, the first timestamp in this file is always discarded when processing or aligning the streams.
-Specifically, each file contains by row
+    * **17471.csv / 24483054.csv / 28280967.csv**: The timestamps of the captured RGB-D  frames.
+The digits, similarly as mentioned above, refer to the SN of the ZED cameras.
+Note that the timestamps start from the record beginning, so the second timestamp is the actual timestamp of the first frame.
+Therefore, the first timestamp in this file is always discarded during processing or aligning the streams.
+Specifically, each file contains by row [lipeng1]
-      * nanoseconds: The header of the unit
+      * nanoseconds: the header of the unit
       * the timestamp of the beginning of the recording
       * the timestamp of the 1st frame
       * the timestamp of the 2nd frame